akash-shaw/the-odin-journal/JS.md

 alert( arr );  // 1, 15, 2
 ```
-to sort in our own order, we have to use callback
+to sort in our own order, we have to use callback, based on this callback the array is bubbled
 ```javascript
 function compareNumeric(a, b) {
   if (a > b) return 1;